lachrist/aran/README.md

 ## Simplified Live API

 This simpler interface is provided by [live.js](live.js) which is a simple wrapper around the regular Aran interface.
+It forces live instrumentation and use the keys of the advice as pointcut.

 ### `aranlive = require("aran/live")(advice, options)`